Generation

 schema_creation_mode: CREATE_IF_NOT_EXISTS

-safety_mode: "RELAXED"
+safety_mode: RELAXED

-, and they will be learned from the original data.
+You omit categories and probabilities, and they will be learned from the original data.